25 Best Things to Do in Greenville, SC

 The Greenville Technical College is the starting point from where the trail follows along the former railroad path.

 After a long journey through various locations in the central city, Falls Park, and the Furman University campus, the trail culminates near Traveler's Rest.

-If you are keen to try something creating, geocaching is an exciting option.
+If you are keen to try something creative, geocaching is an exciting option.

-Mark and Larkin Hammond of Larkin’s (covered on our list above) fame make a reentry with their second fantastic eatery in Greenville, Grill Marks.
+Mark and Larkin Hammond of Larkin’s fame make a reentry with their second fantastic eatery in Greenville, Grill Marks.

 Be prepared to relish classic American flavors duly upgraded in proper gourmet fashion!

-The atmosphere is relaxing to make it an ideal spot to nibble carefree on sumptuous American delicacies like burgers, soups, salads and gourmet shakes, and ice-creams!
+The relaxing atmosphere makes it an ideal spot to nibble carefree on sumptuous American delicacies like burgers, soups, salads, gourmet shakes, and ice creams!

 If you are confused about where to go next for a much-needed drink after the meals, worry not.